Trendyol/gomapper/README.md

     }

     // You will see i64 field in Y equal to zero.
     // Because private fields won't map until source and dest types are the same.
-(X and Y are different)
+    // (X and Y are different types)
 ```